 Thomas Fitzpatrick was born in New York City in 1930, possibly in the upper Manhattan neighborhood of Washington Heights.
 He served in the U.S. Marine Corps in the Pacific Theater of World War II, though where exactly in the Pacific isn’t known.

 After he was honorably discharged from the Marines, instead of leaving the military life behind, Fitzpatrick joined the U.S. Army, where he served in the Korean War.
 Wounded during the fighting, he received a Purple Heart and finished out the war with the Army, eventually returning to civilian life after his term of service.
 However, he was known to be a restless soul.

 “Tommy had a crazy side,” said Fred Hartling, an old neighbor of Fitzpatrick’s who talked about the young pilot’s early antics in the New York Times.
 Hartling’s brother, Pat, was good friends with Fitzpatrick, and Hartling said the two were part of “a wild bunch” of friends.

-At some point, Thomas Fitzpatrick became interested in flying and he enrolled in flying school at the Teterboro School of Aeronautics in New Jersey.
+At some point, Thomas Fitzpatrick became interested in being a pilot and he enrolled in flying school at the Teterboro School of Aeronautics in New Jersey.
 By the time he was 26, Fitzpatrick was working as an airplane mechanic.

 Thomas Fitzpatrick’s First Manhattan Landing